ankithm28/AnkithMadadi.me/README.md

+##TODO:
+ - Fix the header image so that it isn't pixilated
+ - Also change the location of where the profile pick is located (currently in Github Section)
 ## Forking Note

 If you fork this repo, please change the **form action** to an email address you own before trying it out.
 [Thaaaanks!](https://i.imgur.com/TpBVEjv.jpg)